01luna/downgrade/doc/downgrade.8.md

 _package-name_ The name of the package.

-_package-epoch_ The epoch of the package in cache or ALA.
+_package-epoch_ The epoch of the package.

-_package-version_ The version of the package in cache or ALA.
+_package-version_ The version of the package.

-_package-release_ The release of the package in cache or ALA.
+_package-release_ The release of the package.

 _location_ Possible values: {remote|/path/to/cache/dir}

-If you have already downloaded this version, it will show the cache directory where the package is located. _remote_ indicates that the version is available on the ALA.
+If you have already downloaded this version, it will show the cache directory where the package is located. _remote_ indicates that the version is available from remote sources.

 # OPTIONS